erkac/f5-bigip-letsencrypt/README.md

 [root@bigipA:Active:Standalone] letsencrypt #
 ```

-Don't forget to attach your client-ssl profile to particular VS.
+Don't forget to attach your client-ssl profile to particular VS!